The Magis High School Program

-The Magis Office is a safe space for all, irrespective of difference.
-We provide students with a variety of resources and experiences that support their social-cultural development, including but not limited to: Magis Film Days, the Arrupe Textbook Exchange Program, Community Building Activities, Workshops, Conferences and Presentations on topics that impact their experience at SI.
+The Office of Belonging, Equity, and Excellence is a safe space for all, irrespective of difference.
+We provide students with a variety of resources and experiences that support their social-cultural and identity development, including but not limited to: Magis First-Year Retreat, Film Days, Meet and Greets, Community Building Activities, Workshops, Conferences and Presentations.

 The Magis College Advising Program provides support to participants in their preparation for college entrance.
-In addition to their SI college counselor, Magis students are able to work closely with our Magis College Advisor, Mrs. Anna Maria Vaccaro.
+In addition to their assigned SI college counselor, students in the Magis Program are able to work closely with our Magis College Advisor, Mrs. Anna Maria Vaccaro, beginning as early as 9th grade.

 The overall objective for all grade levels is for them to know a college education is achievable, affordable, and attainable.